Bay of Plenty sporting organisations receive almost $250,000

 • Juniors cash in with new sport fund

 That all took a back seat when Covid-19 forced the country into a lockdown.
-Players and membership fees were lost, as were opportunities for fundraising, meaning revenue dried up while fixed costs remained.
+They were about to start a new season, so lost revenue from membership fees and cancelled tournament entry fees.

 Clubs can apply for $1000 in support.
 Regional Sports Organisations (RSO) can apply for up to $40,000.
 A total of $248,034 has been given out in Bay of Plenty so far.